ScaleSec/project_lockdown/src/README.md

 ### Remove Public IAM bindings from GCS Buckets
 - This remediation will monitor for IAM policy updates on GCS buckets and search for the public `allUsers` and `allAuthenticatedUsers` IAM bindings.
 If a public IAM member is currently assigned to the GCS bucket, the function will remove the binding(s) and log the finding to Pub/Sub.

+### Disable Firewalls with 0.0.0.0/0 ingress source ranges
+- This remediation will monitor for updates to existing firewalls and creation of new firewalls.
+It will check for 0.0.0.0/0 in source ranges of the firewall, and if it does exist, disable the firewall.